CARPE is fully up and running with two cohorts of trainees!

 Sam Bratsman is a PhD student studying Arctic microbial ecology.
 He is particularly interested in using genomic data to learn how microbial communities respond to disturbance across the Arctic, and how this response may exacerbate climate change.
 During his Master’s at Brigham Young University, he studied nutrient thresholds of freshwater algal blooms and organic carbon degradation in Arctic stream networks.
 Sam also enjoys birding and nature photography.

 Julia is an M.S. candidate in Hydrology in the Earth Sciences Department at the University of New Hampshire, working with Alix Contosta and Liz Burakowski to study changing winters and their impact on springtime vegetation ecology and hydrology in the Teton Range in WY.
 Her work uses both ground and remote sensing snow and phenology data, as well as soil moisture and streamflow data, to explore the time between snowmelt and vegetation green-up, known as the vernal window.
 She is passionate about research that contributes to tangible community understanding of climate change, in hopes that understanding inspires climate action.
 Julia loves doing and teaching science in the field—especially in the cold and snow—because of the wonder a day outdoors can impart.
-When not doing science, you can find her baking brownies and bread to bring on running, hiking, or backcountry skiing trips in the Tetons.
+When not doing science, you can find her baking brownies and bread to bring on running, hiking, or backcountry skiing trips in the Tetons

 Theresa Reynolds is a first year Earth Sciences: Geochemical Systems Specialization master’s student working with Ruth Varner.
 She studies how methane emissions are changing in the Arctic.
 Specifically, Theresa is interested in understanding how the isotopic composition of methane in Arctic lakes varies with different sediment types.
 In her free time, she likes to go on hikes in the mountains and take pictures of the beautiful scenery.

 Else is a first-year PhD student in Natural Resources and Earth System Sciences working with Stuart Grandy and Jessica Ernakovich.
 Her research focuses on refining global climate models to better predict changing carbon dynamics in the Arctic permafrost.
-Prior to graduate school, she led wilderness trail crews, apprenticed on an organic vegetable farm, and taught physics to high school and undergraduate students
+Prior to graduate school, she led wilderness trail crews, apprenticed on an organic vegetable farm, and taught physics to high school and undergraduate student

 Helen Sears is an M.S.
 Student in Earth Sciences at New Hampshire University.
 Her work focuses specifically on aerial lake vegetation mapping in Norther Sweden and their connection to methane fluxes.
 She enjoys exploring the geology of abandoned mines in the New England area and playing rugby.